cdev-framework/cdev-website/content/docs/examples/relationaldb.md

 {{<break 1>}}
-Now we can updated our `src/hello_world/resources.py` to have our `Serverless Function` use the SqlAlchemy ORM to access our Database.
+Now we can update our `src/hello_world/resources.py` to have our `Serverless Function` use the SqlAlchemy ORM to access our Database.
 Replace your `src/hello_world/resources.py` with the following code.

 {{<codesnippet `/source_code/relationaldb_examples/sqlalchemy_orm_resources_updated.py`>}}